mloskot/pygit-svn-mirror/README.md

 NOTE: Below, I use `pygit-svn-mirror` command.
 This is placeholder for Shell script proxy which I'm going to add at some point.

+On Windows, you can copy `bin\pygit-svn-mirror.bat` script to location included in your PATH or you can add the `bin\` directory to PATH.
+Next, edit the script and update `PYGITSVN` variable with location to your local clone [pygit-svn-mirror][my] repository.
+This way, you can run the tool through `pygit-svn-mirror.bat` script.

 Configure the ‘workbench’
 -------------------------